Home Interior Color Schemes

 We purchased our second home in 2014 (located in Northern Virginia) and I chose the paint colors for the entire house so we could paint before we moved in.
 It was easy to choose the paint colors based on what I knew about the house (lighting, space, etc) and after doing an Inspiration board (see the above steps to create an inspiration board).

 The kitchen did not always look like this.
 The cabinets were brown, the walls were dingy white among many other changes that we made.

 The living room and family room are both Sherwin Williams Accessible Beige.
 I would love to add bead-board to this room since it has the crown molding but that may never happen since the hubby likes it the way it is 😛

 As you can see, we have brown, white and gray furniture and these paint colors work with many neutrals.

-Entryway, Stairs and Hallways
+Entryway, Stairs, and Hallways Paint Colors

-Can you tell I like plain and simple home decor?
-I believe less is more and support minimalism and cleanliness in our home and I really hate useless nick-knacks.
+Can you tell I like simple home decor?
+I believe less is more and support minimalism and cleanliness in our home and I really hate useless knick-knacks.
 The entryway is one of my favorite colors in our house – SW Perfect Greige.